 Inventory and CMDB

-The Inventory feature provides all the necessary utilities to manage the entire set of items available to the company, find out their location, their manufacturer, their support contracts, the contact persons and telephone numbers, references and serial numbers, etc. Inventory items can be associated with tickets, allowing efficient management of the company's material resources.
+The Inventory feature provides all the necessary utilities to manage the entire set of items available to the company, find out their location, their manufacturer, their support contracts, the contact persons and telephone numbers, references and serial numbers, etc. Inventory items can be associated with tickets, allowing efficient management of the company's material and intangible resources.

 Within the inventory there are different types of objects, with their own fields.
 It is possible to create new types and modify, add or delete fields of any type of object.